Name as it appears on the ballot: Wayne Goodwin

 My record as a public official and my professional experience demonstrate that I will be the most effective among the 2008 candidates for Insurance Commissioner.

-I have worked as Assistant Commissioner of Insurance for more than three years.
+I have worked as Assistant Commissioner of Insurance for three years.
 Also in that role with the Department of Insurance, I have served as Assistant State Fire Marshal.
-Either alongside or – when necessary – in place of Commissioner Jim Long, I have performed duties of the Insurance Commissioner as directed.
+Either alongside or when necessary in place of Commissioner Jim Long, I have performed duties of the Insurance Commissioner as directed.
 Those duties include:

 Highly relevant to the office of Insurance Commissioner is my four terms (8 years) of service as an elected State Representative in the General Assembly.
 Most of my colleagues continue to serve in the legislature; the relationships developed over that time and my unique ability to persuade, or dissuade when appropriate, my colleagues on matters pertaining to consumers, public safety, and the insurance industry will prove quite vital to a successful term as Insurance Commissioner.
-In fact, I can state without question that my recent legislative service has helped me immensely already in my work as Assistant Commissioner of Insurance because that experience helped me successfully advocate for the Department's position on myriad items.
+In fact, I can state without question that my recent legislative service has helped me immensely already in my work as Assistant Commissioner of Insurance because that experience helped me successfully advocate for the Departments position on myriad items.
 Moreover, while in the legislature myself I sponsored significant insurance legislation of benefit to consumers and families.
-Greatly enhancing my effectiveness as Insurance Commissioner is that I have a proven record of working across the political divide, gaining trust and support from lawmakers and others from North Carolina's political parties.

 Also of significance is my work in the private sector.
 For 13+ years, in my capacity as an attorney, I represented consumers and small businesses who had been wrongly denied insurance coverage or whose claims had been undervalued.